As90909w/Coding-for-web-development/README.md

 visit: https://gradle.org/

-<p>HI Now fork this repository so you can use it to create stuff!
-And DONT FORGET TO STAR THIS!</p>
+HI Now fork this repository so you can use it to create stuff!
+And DONT FORGET TO STAR THIS!